-Common Language Runtime (CLR):
+Common Language Runtime (CLR) in .NET Framework:

-In this article, I am going to discuss the Common Language Runtime (CLR) in details.
-Please read our previous article before proceeding to this article where we gave a brief introduction to DOT NET Framework.
+In this article, I am going to discuss the Common Language Runtime (CLR) in .NET Framework.
+Please read our previous article before proceeding to this article where we gave a brief introduction to the DOT NET Framework.
 At the end of this article, you will understand all about CLR with Examples.
 But before understanding Common Language Runtime in .NET Framework, let us first understand how a .NET application is compiled and run.

 - Security Manager